table-x/antd-tablex/README.md

 #### [English](./README.md) | [简体中文](./docs/README.zhCN.md)

+## Trial Now
+Use [it](https://www.tablex.top) by yourself right now.

 ## Getting Started
 Before delving into antd-tablex, a good knowledge base of React ES6 and Antd is needed.

-Here is a demo repository([Antd-tablex-www](https://github.com/mzonghao/antd-tablex-www)) will guide you to use it easier.
+Here is a [demo](https://github.com/mzonghao/antd-tablex-www/blob/master/src/pages/example/index.js) repository([antd-tablex-www](https://github.com/mzonghao/antd-tablex-www)) will guide you to use it easier.

 ## Environment Support
 Modern browsers and Internet Explorer 9+ (with polyfills)